pytube/pytube/docs/user/cli.rst

     $ pytube -c -v https://www.youtube.com/watch?v=hsQi4ouYYzI

-To get a download a specific subtitle (caption code) - in this case the english subtitles (in srt format)
+To download a specific subtitle (caption code) - in this case the english subtitles (in srt format) - use:

 .. code:: bash